 System Analyzer and System Analyzer HUD (Heads-Up Display): Analyze metrics in real time during your application run to determine whether your application is CPU- or GPU-bound, and perform optimization experiments with state overrides to identify potential bottlenecks without recompiling your code.
 Capture frame files and trace files for further in-depth analysis with Graphics Frame Analyzer and Graphics Trace Analyzer, respectively.

-For details, see the System Analysis topic for OpenGL ES applications.
+For details, see the System Analysis topic for applications.

 Graphics Frame Analyzer: Explore the captured frame to understand the performance impact of specific API calls in the frame at different stages of the rendering pipeline.
 Experiment with API calls and various settings for the entire rendering pipeline to identify, locate, and resolve rendering issues in your OpenGL ES and Microsoft DirectX* applications.

-For details, see the Frame Analysis topic for OpenGL ES applications.
+For details, see the Frame Analysis topic for applications.

-Graphics Trace Analyzer: Visualize the execution profile of the various tasks in your code over time, analyze application-level and system-level performance data, such as thread activity, context switches, Microsoft DirectX*, OpenGL, or OpenGL ES API calls, identify synchronization and load balancing issues in your game and visualize the dynamics of resource sharing for game engines with multiple discrete tasks, such as collision detection and terrain generation, and more.
+Graphics Trace Analyzer: Visualize the execution profile of the various tasks in your code over time, analyze application-level and system-level performance data, such as thread activity, context switches, OpenGL* API calls, identify synchronization and load balancing issues in your game and visualize the dynamics of resource sharing for game engines with multiple discrete tasks, such as collision detection and terrain generation, and more.

-For details, see the Platform Analysis topic for OpenGL ES applications.
+For details, see the Platform Analysis topic for applications.

 This document provides an overview of Intel® GPA, describes its main features, and provides usage instructions.
 For information on the supported environments, devices, limitations, and new features, see the Release Notes.

-To get started, see the Analyzing OpenGL ES Graphics Applications topic.
+To get started, see the Analyzing OpenGL Graphics Applications topic.